2i2c-org/team-compass/organization/strategy.md

 # Goals and strategy

 This is the 2-3 year challenge we must overcome as an organization, and the major policies and actions we must take to carry out our [theory of impact](./theory-of-impact.md)[^gsbs].
-Our [value proposition](./value-proposition.md) provides more guidance for how we deliver value to members following this strategy.
+Our [](./service-model.md) describes how we engage member communities to execute this strategy, and our [value proposition](./value-proposition.md) provides persona-driven guidance for how we deliver value to key stakeholders.

 Our [theory of impact](./theory-of-impact.md) describes a flywheel in which we **develop** open technology with open source communities, and **operate** standardized community infrastructure that uses this technology.